 PSCC Earth Day 2014

-PSCC Earth Day 2014 will be held Friday, April 18, 2014 with various activities and events the entire week of April 14-18.
+PSCC Earth Day 2014 will be held Monday, April 21 - 25 with various activities and events on each campus the entire week.
+Information coming soon!

 From Spring 2013 Semester:

 Friday, April 19, 2013, 10:30am - 2:30pm, Hardin Valley Campus Courtyard (will be held in the Goins Building College Center if weather does not permit us to be outside)

 Activities include: a recycled art exhibit, over a dozen exhibits and tables, Hardin Valley Thunder (a bluegrass band), free t-shirts, a tree dedication by PSCC President Dr. Anthony Wise, and more, including presentations.

 EARTH DAY PRESENTATIONS